JudgeGregg/sphinxwiki/content/pages/FrequentlyAskedQuestions.rst

 How do I use Deferreds to make my blocking code non-blocking?
 -------------------------------------------------------------

 You don't.
 Deferreds don't magically turn a blocking function call into a non-blocking one.
 A Deferred is just a simple object that represents a deferred result, with methods to allow convenient adding of callbacks.
-(This is a common misunderstanding; suggestions on how to make this clearer in the `Deferred Execution <http://twistedmatrix.com/documents/current/core/howto/defer.html>`_ howto are welcome!)
+(This is a common misund.htmlanding; suggestions on how to make this clearer in the `Deferred Execution <http://twistedmatrix.com/documents/current/core/howto/defer.html>`_ howto are welcome!)

 If you have blocking code that you want to use non-blockingly in Twisted, either rewrite it to be non-blocking, or run it in a thread.
 There is a convenience function, `deferToThread <http://twistedmatrix.com/documents/current/api/twisted.internet.threads.deferToThread.html>`_, to help you with the threaded approach -- but be sure to read `Using Threads in Twisted <http://twistedmatrix.com/documents/current/core/howto/threading.html>`_.